Healthy Blackstrap Molasses Cookies! My healthy molasses recipe is made with no refined sugar and no white flour.

 HOW LONG CAN I STORE MOLASSES COOKIES FOR?

-These can be stored at room temperature for up to a week or in the freezer up to a month.
+These can be stored at room temperature for 2 days.
+Or in the freezer up to a month.
 Keep in mind the longer they are stored the more they dry out.

 Dry ingredients: